 Supporting the Lifecycle of Contingent Workforce

 Achieving economies quickly should always be a target.
-For any major technology deployment, it’s important that stakeholders see quick wins materialize to demonstrate a clear early-stage Return-on-Investment (ROI) and offer encouragement to project leaders and champions.
+For any major tech deployment, it’s important that stakeholders see quick wins materialize to demonstrate a clear early-stage ROI and offer encouragement to project leaders and champions.

 Configuration, Not Customization

-In the software world, there’s a big difference between configuration and customization.
+In reference to software, there’s a big difference between configuration and customization.
 Configuration suggests that software can be tailored to do what you want it to do by choosing some options and ‘flicking switches.’
 Customization, on the other hand, means someone is going to have to get their hands dirty coding or scripting.